SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 Scripts can be made more vague, by specifying the tests in a step-by-step fashion but leaving out any detail that does not absolutely need to be specified (one way to do this is to omit the "Expected Results" for each step, thereby making the tester think more about whether what they see is what they realistically expect to see).
 You can then consider a more improvised approach in which you still have scripts, but **actively encourage deviation from them**.

 A middle ground is fragmentary test cases, where you specify tests as single sentences or phrases, eliminating the step-by-step detail and omitting prescriptive expected results.
-Charters are a key concept in managing exploratory testing but they basically specify a mission for a timeboxed period of testing (say, 90 minutes), with the mission being expressed in two sentences or less - enough direction to focus the tester on their mission, but leaving enough freedom for the tester to exercise their judgment and skill.
+Charters are a key concept in managing exploratory testing and they basically specify a mission for a timeboxed period of testing (say, 90 minutes), with the mission being expressed in two sentences or less - enough direction to focus the tester on their mission, but leaving enough freedom for the tester to exercise their judgment and skill.

 Another exploratory approach is to assign each tester a role to test a certain part of the product, then leave the rest up to them.
 The use of heuristics becomes more critical and valuable as you approach this exploratory end of the continuum, to help the tester come up with test ideas during their freestyle exploratory testing.